50 Metaphors for Strength, Courage, and Endurance

 Examples:

-2. “His leadership was like a shielded warrior, offering protection to his team while battling the challenges.”
+2. “His leadership was a shielded warrior, offering protection to his team while battling the challenges.”

 36. A Raging Fire